MolimoWang/EventManagementSystem/01-requirements/UseCase/Administrator/view_events_history.md

 ### 01 - Basic course of events -

 #### Course of Events
-- The administrator selects 'View Event History' from the event management menu.
+- The administrator selects 'View Event History' from the 'View All Events' page.
-- The system retrieves and displays a list of all past events.
+- The system retrieves and displays a list of all events histories.

 #### Related UI Prototypes
 - Event history view